sebbbi/perftest/README.md

 Load4 raw32 unaligned random: 6.543ms
 ```

-**NVIDIA Maxwell2** results (ratios) are identical to Pascal & Maxwell2.
+**NVIDIA Maxwell2** results (ratios) are identical to Pascal.
 See Pascal for analysis.
-This is a slow laptop GPU with 384 shader cores @ 705 MHz.
-In comparison GTX 980 has 2048 shader cores @ 1126 MHz.
-This is 8.5x theoretical difference.
-Results show the same 8.5x difference, proving that Maxwell2 and Kepler architectures are practically identical regarding to L1 cached loads.
+GTX 980 has 2048 shader cores @ 1126 MHz.
+In comparison Titan X has 3584 shader cores @ 1417 MHz.
+This is 2.2x theoretical difference.
+Results show 2.5x difference, proving that Pascal and Maxwell2 architectures are close to each other regarding to L1 cached loads.

 ### NVIDIA Quadro K1100M (Kepler)
 ```markdown